VirtoCommerce/vc-docs/platform/user-guide/docs/marketing/dynamic-associations-restapi.md

     ![Dropdown](media/api-testing-1.png)

-1. Go to **/api/dynamicassociations/evaluate**, paste the Id of the product from clipboard, and complete the request as follows:
+1. Select **POST /api/dynamicassociations/evaluate**, paste the Id of the product from clipboard, and complete the request as follows:

     ![Request](media/api-testing-2.png)